sasha-bichkov/jquery-parallax-scrolling/README.md

 # JQuery-parallax-scrolling

 **ATTENTION!!** The plugin under development!!
 And you can help me with it.
-Check work jquery-parallax-scrolling and report me if you find a bug.
+Check it out and report me if you find a bug.
-I need know about browser and device on which you was testing.
+I need to know browser and device that you're using.

 ## Usage
 In your index.html